vinaykumarvvs/api-automation-tutorial/src/test/java/Chapters/Chapter01/Chapter01.md

 4. `extract()` - To retrieve a single value from JSON

 ![](https://i.imgur.com/8QMTKCY.png)

+This Chapter consists three tests
+1. **Test-1:** Send a GET Request of an API and validate the body
+2. **Test-2:** Send a GET Request of an API and retrieve the data from body
+3. **Test-3:** Send a GET Request of an API and store the Response

 #### **Test-1:** Send a GET Request of an API and validate the body
 In this test we are going to Send a Request and Validate the JSON body